superbox-dev/unipi-control/README.md

 #### Devices

-It's psoible to give the circuits friendly names.
+It's possible to give the circuits friendly names.
 This names will be used for switches and binary sensors in Home Assistant.

 ```yaml
 # control.yaml